07 Jul 048: Tax Credits – Don’t Leave Money On The Table

 Additionally, they go into detail about the number of state incentives/tax credits you can get.
 Moreover, they also break down the various kinds of tax credits which include: movie production incentives, film tax credits, cash rebates, grants, sales tax exemptions, lodging exemptions, and fee-free locations

-Equally important, you should check out Entertainment Partners website which gives current information on US and foreign tax credits.
+Equally important, you should check out Entertainment Partners website which gives current information on US and foreign film tax credits.
 Entertainment Partners.
 This is a consulting group that gives advice on production finance, production incentives, and a lot more.
 Also, you can check out a link to their website in the show notes.

 CONNECTING WITH PRODUCERS